R3voA3/VANA/README.md

-# Vana
+# VANA
-Vana's Purpose is to add extra loadout sorting options to the Virtual Arsenal.
+VANA's Purpose is to add extra loadout sorting options to the Virtual Arsenal.
 The modifiction is fully client-sided.
 The original mod was created by *Eathox*

 ## Compatibility